ThijnK/maze/README.md

 - **Interleaved Search (IS)**:
   Alternates between multiple search strategies using a round-robin approach.
   This can help to prevent any single strategy from getting stuck in unproductive regions of the search space.
+  Note, however, that using multiple search strategies may introduce some overhead, as each strategy will keep track of its own state.
-  When Maze is run with multiple search strategies, it will automatically use interleaved search.
+  When Maze is instructed to run with multiple search strategies, it will automatically use interleaved search.

 Each of these strategies can be used for both symbolic-driven and concrete-driven DSE, though some are more suited for one than the other (e.g., RPS is only really useful for symbolic-driven DSE).
 The engine also provides some predefined search strategies for probabilistic search based on specific heuristics, such as coverage optimized search and random search (uniform distribution), the names for which can be found in the help message of the CLI.

 #### Search Heuristics

-Search heuristics are used to determine the probability distrbution for probabilistic search.
+Search heuristics are used to determine the probability distribution for probabilistic search.
 Maze supports the following search heuristics:

 - **Uniform**: